allapps2/shortcuts/README.md

 };
 ```

-To simplify `shortcuts.php` editing you can put `shortcuts.phar` into your project
+To simplify `shortcuts.php` editing you can put `short.phar` into your project
 (usually into the folder with `shortcuts.php`) and your IDE will be able to provide code
 completion (at least PhpStorm can do it).

 # for contributors

 clone the repository and create `doo` alias that points to index.php instead of
-shortcuts.phar:
+short.phar:

 `sudo php </path/to/clone>/app/index.php setup-shortcuts-global`

 This way `doo` will run your development version instead of the distributed one to
 let you test your changes.

-## recompile shortcuts.phar
+## recompile short.phar

 `./bin/compile.sh`